Zamiell/stardew-valley/Min-Max_Guide.md

 * Destroy the Training Rod and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy for 1,800g.
 Also, buy as much [Bait](https://stardewvalleywiki.com/Bait_(item)) as possible (5g each) and equip it on the new rod.
   * Even though we will have less perfect catches, the Fiberglass Rod will allow us to gain experience faster because of the bait.
 * Fish using max casts at the same spot as before.
 * At 4:30 PM, if you don't have enough bait to finish out the day, go to Willy and buy more.
-(TODO add how much)
 * Fish until 2 AM.
 Before passing out, leave all of the fish in the chest.
 (We will sell them to Willy tomorrow.)
 * At the end of the day, you should get:
   * Fishing 0 --> 4